Skip to content

 What Happens to Your Pixels: The Core Difference

-Lossy Compression: How It Actually Works
+How Lossy Compression Actually Works

 • Dictionary coding — repeated patterns are stored once and referenced by a short pointer, similar to how ZIP compression works.